ShaomaoLin94/AITemplate/CPU_BACKEND.md

 A direct translation from GPU operators to CPU kernels can therefore produce a functionally correct backend without necessarily providing competitive end-to-end inference performance.

-The project focuses on two main questions:

-1. How can AITemplate's compilation and runtime model be extended to support x86 CPU execution?
-2. After basic CPU execution is available, which bottlenecks dominate BERT inference and which of them can be reduced using compile-time or static-model information?

 ## Backend Architecture

 The primary implementation is located under: